 This is a catholic church, so it is open daily.
 Please respect worshipers and services, behave properly.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Grotta dell'Angelo in the town Sant'Angelo a Fasanella is one of numerous cave churches in southern Italy dedicated archangel St. Michael.
 It was established in the 11th century.
 The church was founded by a Benedictine monastery, and the abbot Francesco Carocciolo is buried inside the church.
-The church has a side chapel, whcih is a natural cave.
-The frescoes from the fourteenth century and the white marble statue of St. Michael are located in the church.
+The church has a side chapel, which is a natural cave.
+The frescoes from the fourteenth century and the white marble statue of St. Michael are located inside the church.